mbhamashah/katacoda-scenarios/Opearting System Basics 1/13-Input, Output and Error Redirections.md

 #Input, Output and Error Redirections

 ## Input, Output and Error Redirections
-Normally when a command is executed on command line either it require input, produce output and throw an error message.
+Normally when a command is executed on command line, it requires input, produce output and throw an error message.

 In output, a command can produce a desired output or throw an error or does not produce any output.

+when you are giving a command as input via command line or via a file, is called input.
+Result of execution of that command is called output.
+In case command through an error then it will go to a file or on screen.

 `ls -l devops`{{execute}}